 What Is VA Travel Pay?

-Travel pay VA reimbursement is pretty much exactly what it sounds like: money that the VA gives you to cover the cost of travel relating to approved healthcare visits.
 In this day and age, gas prices are skyrocketing, bus costs are expensive, plane tickets are astronomical, and every other form of transportation isn’t getting any cheaper.
 Luckily, this form of VA reimbursement is here to make sure you don’t go broke just for trying to stay healthy.

-For Veterans, in order to be eligible, you must be “traveling for care at a VA health facility or for VA-approved care at a non-VA health facility in your community.”
+VA travel pay eligibility is for Veterans and their caregivers who are “traveling for care at a VA health facility or for VA-approved care at a non-VA health facility in your community.”

 - Your VA disability is at 30% or higher.